Mark Twain famously said "Buy land. They're not making it anymore." However, in many cases, it's not that simple.

 Additionally, when the property is sold, the sale proceeds will be treated as capital gains.
 These will be taxed at a lower rate provided they were held for over a year.

 AcreTrader has built its system with the goal of making it easier to invest in farmland.
-Their platform is very easy to use and comes with a lot of great features for its members.
+Their investment platform is very easy to use and comes with a lot of great features for its members.
 The research tools make it very easy for accredited investors to perform due diligence on potential investments.

 You can also rest easy knowing that AcreTrader turns down the majority of submissions for farmland for sale.
 Less than 1% of the deals that come across their plate end up on their site.